Yasamin-Nourijelyani/multimodal_robotics/README.md

 ## Running Code on Your Examples

-Note, please connect to a 15G or higher RAM GPU (even for inference).
+Note: please connect to a 15G or higher RAM GPU (even for inference).

-Also note the model might be slow (can take up to a minute for inference).
+Note: the model can take up to 1 minute for inference.

 Note: the model assumes input images are 384 by 384 px.